 What does this mean for you?
 In a nutshell, it means that CWI librarians teach students how to interpret the information in front of them, instead of taking it for face value.
 "Where is the best place to find the information I need?
 Where is this information coming from?
 How do I know it's valuable?"
 These are all questions we ask students to consider in their research and also in their everyday lives.
 You can find more information about information literacy competency standards and how they apply to college students from the Association of College & Research Libraries.

 Librarians are available to come to your class for an instruction session on any campus, at any time and on any day.
 Yes, even late night classes and Saturdays!
 If for some reason we cannot accommodate your first request, we will contact you to find another time/date.
-You can send instruction session requests directly to our Instruction Librarian.
+You can send instruction session requests directly to our Library Instruction Request Form.

 In-class instruction sessions can be fully-tailored to meet the particular needs of your class.
 Sessions can range anywhere from 15-20 minutes up to a full class period--we can modify, adapt and expand to teach your students what is appropriate in the time you have available.
 We will do our best to fulfill last-minute requests, however we encourage you to book a session with us as much in advance as possible (2 weeks is preferred).
 Past in-class sessions have included:

 - Introduction to the Library: Who, Where, Why?